tomtomjhj/dots/README.md

     * `rg --hidden --glob '!**/.git/**'`: do not ignore dot files but respect ignore files
     * `-U` (multiline): `\s` includes `\n`
 * TODO: I'm using .bash_history + fzf `<C-R>` as command bookmark.
 Find a proper way to bookmark (find using fzf) and use history as history. <https://github.com/junegunn/fzf/wiki/examples>.
+    * keymap for bookmark fzf
+    * a command for adding (n-th) last command to bookmark
+    * history doesn't need to be big

 ## firefox